Table of Contents

 Number of Burn-in layers

-What is the Number of Burn-in Layers?
+Number of Burn-in Layers

-This sets the number of layers that must be exposed with higher “burn-in layer exposure time.”
-These first few layers are exposed longer to create a good foundation that sticks very well to the build plate.
+The number of burn-in layers (also called the number of bottom layers, bottom layer count, or base layers in some slicers) determines how many layers will be exposed with a higher burn-in layer exposure time.
+These initial layers are exposed for a longer time to ensure a solid foundation that adheres securely to the build plate.

-The number of bottom layers with prolonged exposure should be at least two layers higher than the number of layers in the raft.
-This will ensure that the entire raft is well-cured and that the first two layers of supports also get cured a little bit.
-This creates a stronger base for the supports and adheres them very well to the raft.
+The ideal number of burn-in layers depends on the raft thickness of your model.
+Generally, the number of burn-in layers should be at least two layers higher than the number of layers in the raft.
+This ensures the entire raft is well-cured and gives extra curing to the first two layers of supports.
+This process helps create a stronger base for the supports, ensuring they adhere well to the raft and improves overall adhesion to the build plate.

 Correct number of burn in layers for perfect build plate adhesion

-• If you 3D print with 50 μm layers, use 100–200 μm raft and cure 4–6 bottom layers with longer exposures;
+• For 50 μm layers: Use a 100–200 μm raft and cure 4–6 bottom layers with longer exposure times.

-• For 20 μm layers, use 40–80 μm raft, and cure 4–6 bottom layers with longer exposures;
+• For 20 μm layers: Use a 40–80 μm raft and cure 4–6 bottom layers with longer exposure times.

-Resin manufacturers tip
+Resin manufacturers tip #4

 Wrong number of bottom layers in resin 3D printing settings